The library provides services and support for researchers at each of your research stage to facilitate your research managing and sharing.

 Hanken has set up a central fund since 2020 to cover an article processing charge (APC) in a gold or hybrid open access journal and book processing charge (BPC) for a monograph.
 Check the criteria of open access publication fund allocation.

-Alternatively, Hanken researchers choose green open access, that is, uploading a copy of your publication in Haris and preserving it in Hanken’s institutional repository DHanken.
-Note that there may be an embargo period that hinders immediate open access to the self-archived copy uploaded in Haris.
+Alternatively, Hanken researchers choose green open access, that is, uploading a legitimate copy of your publication in Haris and preserving it in Hanken’s institutional repository DHanken.
+Note that there may be an embargo period that hinders immediate open access to the self-archived copy.
+A possible embargo period is checked and set by the library when validating the records in Haris.
 See How to self-archive at Hanken in the LibGuide on Open access.

 Open access (OA) means that research publications are made freely accessible on the internet in digital form, which promotes the dissemination of research results both within the scientific community and to the public at large.
 Readers can read, use, copy, print, and link to the OA publications, all free of charge.
 There are three main types of open access publishing:

-More information, se Open access to scholarly publications in the LibGuide on Open science, or the LibGuide on Open access.
+More information, see Open access to scholarly publications in the LibGuide on Open science, or the LibGuide on Open access.
 Questions concerning open access publishing can be addressed to openresearch@hanken.fi or haris@hanken.fi.

 Research data management (RDM) means organization, description, storage, preservation, and sharing of data collected and used in a research project.
 Researchers can use the research data management flowchart or follow the 6 stages outlined in Data management process at Hanken in the LibGuide on Research data management (RDM) to complete the data management process that covers the whole research data life cycle.